Information regarding the situation in Afghanistan

 In these cases, the application must be submitted as soon as possible after you moved to Sweden.
 The general rule is that it is not possible to get a residence permit if the application is made after a long period of time has passed or if dependency between you has arisen after you moved to Sweden.

-If you came to Sweden as an unaccompanied child the requirements for your parents to be granted a residence permit to join you is usually that you have been given a residence permit in Sweden on the of grounds for asylum, and that you are still under the age of 18.
+If you came to Sweden as an unaccompanied child the requirements for your parents to be granted a residence permit to join you is usually that you have been given a residence permit in Sweden on the of grounds for asylum, and that you are still under the age of 18 at the time of the application.